AresEkb/Safe_OCL/README.md

 ## Definition

-Ordinary and nullable types:
+Ordinary and nullable types defined as mutually recursive algebraic datatypes.
+All of the primitive types, tuple types, collection types, map types can be either nullable or null-free (non-nullable).

+Types are parameterized over classes.
+A type paramater *'a* can be replaced by a datatype representing some classes.

 <pre>
-datatype (plugins del: size) 'a type =
+datatype 'a type =
   OclAny
 | OclVoid